mozilla/bug-handling/policy/triage-bugzilla.md

 ### Triage with me

-"One tool we use in addons is triage-with-me.
-Its a Firefox Add-on that sends all the pages you click on in bugzilla into a server which then sends the URL to everyone else in the triage." – Andy McKay
+> <q>One tool we use in addons is triage-with-me.
+Its a Firefox Add-on that sends all the pages you click on in bugzilla into a server which then sends the URL to everyone else in the triage.</q> – Andy McKay

 The upshot is, one person clicks on links in Bugzilla, the bugs open up on everyone else's computer.